 Land Area - Other things being equal, it is generally accepted that larger parcels tend to develop lower prices than do similar smaller parcels on a per unit basis.
 In practice, the price-size tradeoff is typically a less direct, more uncertain relationship complicated by other physical characteristics and locational factors.
-Based upon the size of the subject parcel and those of the comparable properties, no adjustment for land area will be made in this analysis.
+Based upon the size of the subject parcel and those of the comparable properties, an adjustment for land area will be made to Comparable Nos.
+1 and 4 in this analysis.